haj0136/OMP/README.md

 # Optical Mapping Parser with GUI

-School project of sbuject Algorithms for Bioinformatics (ABI).
+School project of subject Algorithms for Bioinformatics (ABI).
-The goal of this project is to identify difficult areas for optical mapping.
+The goal of this project is to identify difficult areas for [optical mapping](https://en.wikipedia.org/wiki/Optical_mapping).

 ## Getting Started
 Download latest version from [realeases](https://github.com/maras49/OMP/releases) and run `DifficultAreaIdentifier.exe`